department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/Engineering/FrontEnd/DevelopmentBestPractices.md

 Every ticket must satisfy the requirements in the "Creating tickets" section above.
 If information is missing, add it or contact the relevant stakeholders.

 Before an engineer can begin work on a ticket, it must contain an estimate.
 Bugs get an initial estimate of 1 to cover a short investigation.
-Other tickets are left to the engineers' discretion.
+Other tickets are left to the engineers' discretion, following our [estimation guidelines](/docs/About%20our%20team/team-charter/#estimation).

 Once everything is in place, complete the following tasks: